-A quantum internet would be able to transmit large volumes of data across immense distances at a rate that exceeds the speed of light.
+A quantum internet would transmit large volumes of data across immense distances at a rate that exceeds the speed of light.
 The system relies on entangled particles and a fiber optic network.
 Only a few hundred experts around the globe possess the scientific background to determine how to exploit the quantum quirks of science, according to Discover Magazine.

 What does a quantum internet really look like on the inside?